Postsurgical Outpatient Use of Limb Compression Devices for Venous Thromboembolism Prophylaxis

 Practice Guidelines and Position Statements

-For all of the above recommendations related to pneumatic compression pumps, the ACCP recommended only portable, battery-powered devices be used and stated that efforts should be made to ensure devices are worn for 18 hours per day.
+For all of the above recommendations related to pneumatic compression pumps, ACCP recommended only portable, battery-powered devices be used and stated that efforts should be made to ensure devices are worn for 18 h/d.
 The authors noted that compliance is the biggest challenge associated with use of pneumatic compression devices.

 Note: A recommended standard duration of prophylaxis was not defined.
 However, “extended duration” prophylaxis was defined as lasting 4 weeks.